About Panhellenic Recruitment Recommendations

 How many do I need?

 A sorority will only need one recommendation on a potential member.
 Having more than one recommendation sent to a particular sorority will not necessarily increase your chances of joining that sorority.
-However, if you know more than one alumna from a particular sorority, it is perfectly acceptable for them all to write letters for you.
+However, if you know more than one alumna from a particular sorority, it is perfectly acceptable for them all to write a recommendation for you.

 Does having a recommendation guarantee that I will receive a bid from a particular sorority?

 Securing your own recommendation does not ensure that a sorority will offer you an invitation or a bid.
 Conversely, not securing your own recommendation does not mean that you will not be offered an invitation or a bid from a particular sorority.
-Please remember that while sororities value their alumnae and all input that their alumnae provide, it is the active members of the collegiate chapter who are responsible for making the decisions involving who is offered an invitation to membership.
+Please remember that while sororities value their alumnae and all input that their alumnae provide it is the active members of the collegiate chapter who are responsible for making the decisions involving who is offered an invitation to membership.